zsc347/ts-serverless-demo/README.md

 ## Test

-Tests is confifured for each sub module.
+Tests is configured for each sub module.
 Currently only `service` module configured tests with jest(ts-jest).

 ```